dwadden/s2-notes/README.md

 ## Setup

-This should work on Google Chrome, running on Mac:
+This should work with Google Chrome, running on Mac:

 - Clone the repo and navigate to the repo's top-level directory.
 - Set up your Python environment.
 This can be done using `conda`: